MagnusThome/RejsaRubberTrac/pcb/README.md

-# Board to mount everything on
+# Interconnect carrier board to mount everything on

 This is handy if you want to run the kit from the car's 12V.
 Or if you want to use jumpers to set each sensors wheel position.
 Or to add a power switch.
 Or if you buy the temperature sensor without it's daughter board, here you have a main board to mount it all on.